 Hematuria secondary to nephrolithiasis, urinary tract tumors, or coagulopathies

-Acute edema or proteinuria secondary to other glomerular disease processes, membranoproliferative glomerulonephritis (MPGN) from hepatitis C virus (HCV) infection, or renal vein thrombosis
+Acute edema or proteinuria secondary to other glomerular disease processes (active urine sediments suggest pathology other than SCN), membranoproliferative glomerulonephritis (MPGN) associated with hepatitis C virus infection, membranous glomerulopathy associated with chronic hepatitis B infection, or renal vein thrombosis

 Postrenal failure secondary to obstruction from papillary necrosis or nephrolithiasis

 The diagnosis of SCN is based on the clinical signs and symptoms of the condition, as well as on laboratory test results.
 In patients with possible SCN, the following tests are recommended: